 Thus far, the Geospatial Profile has covered the Performance, Business, Data, Service, and Technology aspects of enterprise architecture.
 At any given time, organizations will be in different phases of integrating geospatial data, service, and technologies into their business and mainstream IT operations.
 The degree to which this incorporation has occurred can be measured through an integration maturity model.
 This chapter contains an initial draft of a Geospatial Integration Maturity Model (GIMM).
-This model is an extension and modification of the measurements and tools from a variety of organizations.
+This model is an extension and modification of OMB's Enterprise Architecture Assessment Framework and the measurements and tools from a variety of organizations.
 As such, it has not been implemented or tested in a real world organizational setting.
 Organizations are encouraged to utilize and to provide feedback on the GIMM41.